mixmastamyk/yamlweb/readme.rst

 custom language and ruby dependency.

-I thought about implementing a yaml version of javascript at some point but there is large mismatch to overcome.
+I thought about implementing a yaml version of javascript at some point but there is obviously a large mismatch to overcome.
 Nice things like coffeescript, typescript, pyjs, and brython already exist.
 I recommend those as companions, see https://github.com/jashkenas/coffeescript/wiki/list-of-languages-that-compile-to-js